Upton Chapel

-Upton Chapel, close by Upton Castle, near Cosheston, Pembrokeshire, is dedicated to Saint Giles and is a Grade I listed building.
+Upton Chapel, close by Upton Castle, near Cosheston, Pembrokeshire, Wales, is dedicated to Saint Giles and is a Grade I listed building.
 Dating from the 12th or 13th century, it consists of a small nave and chancel.
 Amongst the memorials in the chapel are the effigies of William Malefant (died in 1362) wearing chain mail and another of a female member of the Malefant family.
 There are several memorials to local families.
 There is a small piscina and a Jacobean pulpit.
 The masonry walls are from local rubble stone.
 The roofs are slated with tile ridges and there is a bellcote at the west end.
 The interior was restored in 1978 by the owner of the castle.